Skip to main content

 Drug or Class Brand or Generic Name Notes

-acetaminophen Tylenol OTC; used for pain/fever/headache; amounts in milk are much less than doses usually given to infants.
+OTC; used for pain/fever/headache; amounts in milk are much less than doses usually given to infants.
 Adverse effects in breastfed infants appear to be rare.1

 acyclovir and valacyclovir Zovirax, Valtrex Rx; antiviral for herpes infections; the dosage of acyclovir in milk is only about 1% of a typical infant dosage and would not be expected to cause any adverse effects in breastfed infants.
-Valacyclovir is a prodrug of acyclovir.1
+Valacyclovir is a prodrug of acyclovir.1,2

-antacids (aluminum, magnesium) Maalox, Mylanta
+antacids (aluminum, calcium, magnesium) Maalox, Mylanta, Tums, Rolaids

-OTC; used for stomach upset (dyspepsia)
+OTC; used for stomach upset, heartburn (dyspepsia)

-aspirin (low-dose, (75 to 325 mg daily ONLY if recommended by doctor)
+aspirin (low-dose, [75 to 325 mg daily ONLY if recommended by doctor]

 Prescription/over-the-counter; Bayer Aspirin, Bufferin, Ecotrin, others.

-Some expert opinion indicates that low-dose (75 to 325 mg daily) aspirin may be used as a blood thinning agent for use in breastfeeding women who require it.
+Expert opinion indicates that low-dose (75 to 325 mg daily) aspirin may be used as a blood thinning agent for use in breastfeeding women who require it.
 Monitor the infant for bruising and bleeding.1

 Avoid high-dose, long-term use of aspirin, if possible.
+A case of metabolic acidosis has been reported.2,3

 bupivacaine Marcaine Rx; a local anesthetic used in labor/delivery.
-Because of the low levels of bupivacaine in breastmilk, and it is not orally absorbed, amounts received by the infant are small and it has not caused any adverse effects in breastfed infants.1
+Because of the low levels of bupivacaine in breastmilk, and it is not orally absorbed, amounts received by the infant are small and it has not caused any adverse effects in breastfed infants.1,3

 caffeine

-One Starbucks Grande (16 oz) contains ~ 300 mg caffeine.
+For example, one Starbucks Grande (16 oz) contains ~300 mg caffeine.

 A stimulant that DOES pass into breast milk.